FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 ```

 !!!Warning
-	In the current version of FreeFem++, returning a `:::freefem matrix` object local to a function block leads to undefined results.
+	In the current version of FreeFem++, returning a `:::freefem matrix` object that is local to a function block leads to undefined results.
 For each sparse matrix returning function you define, an extern matrix object has to be declared, whose associated function will overwrite and return on each call.
 Here is an example for `:::freefem jacC` :

 	```freefem
 	matrix jacCBuffer; //just declare, no need to define yet